LearningOS/os-lectures/lecture21/ref.md

 Ref: https://os.phil-opp.com/async-await/#possible-solutions

 - **Update the pointer on move:** Require extensive changes to Rust that would result in potentially huge  performance losses.
-- **Store an offset instead of self-references:**: Require the compiler to detect all self-references or need a runtime system again to analyze references and correctly create the  state structs.
+- **Store an offset instead of self-references:**: Require the compiler to **detect all self-references** or need a runtime system again to analyze references and correctly create the  state structs.
-- **Forbid moving the struct:** This approach can be implemented at the type system level without additional  runtime costs.
-It puts the burden of dealing with  move operations on possibly self-referential structs on the programmer.
+- **Forbid moving the struct:** This approach can be implemented at the type system level without additional  runtime costs
+  - It puts the burden of dealing with  move operations on possibly self-referential structs on the programmer

 #### Defination of Pin